 § 2.303 Other forms of identification of stations.

 (a) The following table indicates forms of identification which may be used in lieu of call signs by the specified classes of stations.
-Such recognized means of identification may be one or more of the following: name of station, location of station, operating agency, official registration mark, flight identification number, selective call number or signal, selective call identification number or signal, characteristic signal, characteristic of emission or other clearly distinguishing form of identification readily recognized internationally.
+Such recognized means of identification may be one or more of the following: name of station, location of station, operating agency, official registration mark, flight identification number, maritime mobile service numeric identities and maritime mobile service identities (MMSIs), , characteristic signal, characteristic of emission or other clearly distinguishing form of identification readily recognized internationally.
 Reference should be made to the appropriate part of the rules for complete information on identification procedures for each service.